Skip to main content

 Keep lane assignment auditable.
 If a deducted case has no return lane, treat it as a control failure and escalate immediately.

 Close the loop with evidence and certificate tracking.
 A TDS receipt can be retained as supporting acknowledgement of deposit in the payee's name.
-In this source set, that point is community-sourced, so do not rely on it as your sole proof.
+Verify this with your tax adviser before treating it as your sole proof.

 Use legal-source hierarchy when guidance conflicts.
 One source here states it is guidance and not a legal document, and where guidance differs from Acts, Rules, or Regulations, the legal text prevails.